barissekerciler/gls-fleet-infra/README.md

 - For more detailed troubleshooting, use `kubectl` commands to inspect specific resources.
 - Monitor image update automation: `flux get images all`

-### Future Enhancements: Advanced Monitoring

-While not currently implemented due to task constraints, a robust monitoring solution using the Prometheus stack is recommended for production environments.
-This setup would include:

-1. **Prometheus**: For metrics collection and storage.
-2. **Alertmanager**: For handling alerts and notifications.
-3. **Grafana**: For visualization and dashboarding.

-This advanced monitoring setup would provide:

-- Real-time visibility into cluster and application performance.
-- Custom alerting based on predefined thresholds.
-- Comprehensive dashboards for both infrastructure and application metrics.
-- Long-term metrics storage for trend analysis and capacity planning.

-Implementation of this monitoring stack would involve:

-- Deploying the Prometheus Operator using Flux.
-- Creating custom ServiceMonitors for Flux components and applications.
-- Configuring Alertmanager for intelligent alert routing and aggregation.
-- Designing Grafana dashboards for visualizing Flux, Kubernetes, and application-specific metrics.

-This enhanced monitoring capability would significantly improve observability and incident response times in a production environment.

-## Best Practices

-1. Always use pull requests for significant changes.
-2. Regularly update Flux and its components.
-3. Use semantic versioning for production releases.
-4. Implement proper access controls and RBAC for your Git repository and Kubernetes cluster.
-5. Regularly backup your Git repository and etcd data.
-6. Use separate branches for staging and production configurations.
-7. Implement automated testing before promoting changes to production.

 ## Configuration Details